I meet with my clients in a local community centre in Blackheath. The other option is to 'meet' remotely - either via a phone call or on a video call.

 Other areas of counselling I deal with

-Consultations usually last between 50 minutes and one hour.
+Consultations last between 50 minutes and one hour.
 Regular counselling may be weekly or fortnightly, the number of these negotiated as we go along.

 Please note, there is currently no lift at Mycenae House and the counselling rooms are one or two flights away from the ground floor.